mparno/fenics-web/source/doc/programmers-reference/cpp/la/SparsityPattern.rst

         * :cpp:class:`GenericSparsityPattern`

     This class implements the GenericSparsityPattern interface.
-    It is used by most linear algebra backends, except for Epetra which uses a special/native implementation.
+    It is used by most linear algebra backends.

-    .. cpp:function:: SparsityPattern(Type type)
+    .. cpp:function:: SparsityPattern()

         Create empty sparsity pattern